-Bradley House, the seat of the Dukes of Somerset, was the home of Jane Seymour’s family after they moved from Wolf Hall in the mid-1500s.
+Bradley House, the seat of the Dukes of Somerset, was the home of Jane Seymour’s family after they moved from Wolf Hall (their former house, also in Wiltshire) in the mid-1500s.
 The land in Wiltshire was given to the family by King Henry VIII in 1547 to honour his third wife and the mother of his male heir, King Edward VI.
-The three ensuite double bedrooms can be booked together or individually for as little as £150 per room per night or £900 for a week.
+The three ensuite double bedrooms can be booked together or individually for as little as £150 per room per night.

 To the Manor born

-For just £70 a night you can also stay in Manor House in Harston, Cambridgeshire, which dates back to the 16th century and boasts beautiful views over 15 acres of grounds and the river Rhee (or Cam).
+For just £70 a night you can also stay in Manor House in Harston, Cambridgeshire, which dates back to the 16th century and boasts beautiful views over 15 acres of grounds and the River Rhee (or Cam).
 A light-filled orangery is available for use in spring and summer where you can eat and relax in the sun.
-There is also an elegant sitting room for the times when the sun is not out with a fireplace and a piano.
+There is also an elegant sitting room, with a fireplace and a piano, for times when the sun is not out.